 In many cases, tenancies in common start when a property seller or his/her Realtor makes an elective decision to market the property as tenant in common shares.
-This type of formation works best for when the seller or Realtor develop the tenancy in common structure and the tenancy in common agreement before marketing (as discussed below), and each buyer is given the opportunity to review and approve the structure and the agreement before becoming committed to purchase.
+This type of formation works best for when the seller or Realtor develop the tenancy in common structure and the TIC agreement before marketing (as discussed below), and each buyer is given the opportunity to review and approve the structure and the agreement before becoming committed to purchase.

 In other cases, a buyer or group of buyers creates the tenancy in common structure and the tenancy in common agreement.
-For example, an individual buyer might assemble a group of family or friends, use a qualified Realtor to locate a building, agree on the assignment of ownership percentages and units, and then work with an attorney with tenancy in common experience to create the tenancy in common agreement.
+For example, an individual buyer might assemble a group of family or friends, use a qualified Realtor to locate a building, agree on the assignment of ownership percentages and units, and then work with an attorney with tenancy in common experience to create the TIC agreement.

 How would a seller or agent sell a building as a TIC?